tonethar/IGME-330-Spring-2020/projects/project-1.md

 ## VI.
 User Experience
+- Text Content title (in an &lt;h1></h1> and a description of the project:
+- Controls:
   - At least XX distinct DOM controls that have a **meaningful effect on the experience**, in at least XX of the following categories:
     - buttons
     - sliders
     - pulldowns
     - radio buttons
     - checkboxes
     - mouse interaction would be a nice plus, but is not required

 ## VII.
 Examples